 We will email you with a cost and turnaround estimate in 3 working days.

-If you are okay with the cost and turnaround estimate, please print the email and bring it to the Circulation Counter (Borrowing & Returning) (L3) to settle the payment.
+If you are okay with the cost and turnaround estimate, please print the email and bring it to the User Services Counter (L3) to settle the payment.

 Counter staff will collect your email printout and issue a receipt to you.